grajnikanth/arcade-game/README.md

 Also in the /css/ folder the style.css file has all the styling related to the index.html file.
 I added the styling needed to display the modal.

+Running the game on your computer
+To run the game clone the repository to your local folder.
+All the folders and sub folders will be needed to run the game.
+Once downloaded, open a web browser and open the index.html file to play the game.